simondlevy/Hackflight/README.md

 positions, checking switches) and specifies a set of abstract methods that you implement for a particular receiver (reading channels values).
-The [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/stabilizer.hpp) class provides a constructor where you specify the PID values appropriate to your model to provide stable flight.
+The [Stabilizer](https://github.com/simondlevy/Hackflight/blob/master/src/stabilizer.hpp) class provides a constructor where you specify the stabilization PID values appropriate for your model.

 Because it is useful to get some visual feedback on things like vehicle orientation and RC receiver channel values,  we also provide a very simple &ldquo;Ground Control Station&rdquo; (GCS) program.